 What Causes Batteries to Go Bad?

 You might wonder what exactly it is that causes batteries to lose charge.
 The expiration date on a package of batteries depends on how long it will take for all of the energy inside the battery to be consumed.
-There is a chemical reaction inside the battery that generates energy, causing the structure to consume energy even when you aren’t actively using it.
+A chemical reaction inside the battery generates energy, causing the structure to consume energy even when you aren’t actively using it.

 The shelf life of a battery varies depending on the exact type and size.
 However, they become weaker over time, whether or not they are being used.